Rules of Competition

 Seam editing

-Making composite photos by combining photos or elements from other photos or duplicating elements within the same photo (including background and sky replacement and the Orton effect)
+Making composite photos by combining photos or components from other photos or duplicating components within the same photo (including background and sky replacement and the Orton effect)

-Cloning or Content Aware Fill, to remove unwanted items that:
+Cloning and using Content Aware Fill, Generative Fill*, or equivalent tools to remove unwanted items that:

-- you would have removed or avoided if you had noticed them at the time
+-- you would have removed or avoided if you had noticed them at the time of capture

 Removing or altering major components of the main subject

-Blurring distracting elements*, spot healing, healing brush, or patch tools*
+Blurring distracting elements (including the background)**, spot healing, healing brush, or patch tools**

 Using a blur filter to create an ethereal mood or a special effect that wasn't part of the original subject